-- 6. Using or possessing a laser pointer unless under a staff member's direct supervision and in the context of instruction. - 7.
-Disobeying rules of student conduct or directives from staff members or school officials.
+- 6. Using or possessing a laser pointer unless under a staff member's direct supervision and in the context of instruction. - Disobeying rules of student conduct or directives from staff members or school officials.
 Examples of disobeying staff directives include refusing a District staff member's request to stop, present school identification, or submit to a search. - 8.
-Engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, altering report cards, and wrongfully obtaining test copies or scores. - 9.
+Engaging in academic dishonesty, including cheating, intentionally plagiarizing, using a writing service and/or generative artificial intelligence technology in place of original work unless specifically authorized by staff wrongfully giving or receiving help during an academic examination, altering report cards, and wrongfully obtaining test copies or scores. - 9.
 Engaging in hazing or any kind of bullying or aggressive behavior that does physical or psychological harm to a staff person or another student, or urging other students to engage in such conduct.
 Prohibited conduct specifically includes, without limitation, any use of violence, intimidation, force, noise, coercion, threats, stalking, harassment, sexual harassment, public humiliation, theft or destruction of property, retaliation, hazing, bullying, bullying using a school computer or a school computer network, or other comparable conduct. - 10.
 Engaging in any sexual activity, including without limitation, offensive touching, sexual harassment, indecent exposure (including mooning), and sexual assault.
 This does not include the non-disruptive: (a) expression of gender or sexual orientation or preference, or (b) display of affection during non-instructional time. - 11.
 Teen dating violence, as described in Board policy 7:185, Teen Dating Violence Prohibited. - 12.
 Causing or attempting to cause damage to, or stealing or attempting to steal, school property or another person's personal property. - 13.
 Entering school property or a school facility without proper authorization. - 14.
 In the absence of a reasonable belief that an emergency exists, calling emergency responders (such as calling 911); signaling or setting off alarms or signals indicating the presence of an emergency; or indicating the presence of a bomb or explosive device on school grounds, school bus, or at any school activity.